 Visual Identity of the Year – Calistoga Motor Lodge & Spa, Calistoga, USA

 New Concept of the Year – Habitas, Various locations

 The AHEAD Americas Hotel of the Year – Calistoga Motor Lodge & Spa, Calistoga, USA

 Winners took home bespoke trophies in hand-blown glass designed and manufactured by Lasvit, while headline sponsor Grohe – along with a host of other supporters – helped victors celebrate into the evening.

-The four regional heats – Americas, Asia, Europe and MEA – will culminate in a Global Biennale in Los Angeles in 2019, which will see the winners compete head-to-head to decide a worldwide winner in each category.
+The four regional heats – Americas, Asia, Europe and MEA – will culminate in a Global Biennale in January 2019, which will see the winners compete head-to-head to decide a worldwide winner in each category.